There are many different options on the market for racing shoes and flats.

 ||Check Men’s PriceCheck Women’s Price|

-The ASICSLyteracer delivers speed over any distance you run while maintaining a really responsive yet stable feel.
+The ASICSLyteracer delivers speed over any distance while maintaining a responsive yet stable feel.
 This is why the Lyteracer is our choice for the best overall racing flat.

-The upper is made of mesh which combined with the mesh insole keeps feet cool and dry even if you run in hot and humid environments.
-Combined with the EVA sockliner, you get a luxurious snug fit with the Lyteracer.
+The upper is made of mesh, which, combined with the mesh insole, keeps feet cool and dry even in hot and humid environments.
+Combined with the EVA sockliner, you get a luxurious, snug fit with the Lyteracer.

-ASICS also included their TRUSSTIC system in the Lyteracer, stabilizing the midfoot and preventing twisting.
+ASICS also included their TRUSSTIC system, stabilizing the midfoot and preventing twisting.